Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 Game schedules will be available approximately 10 days prior to tournament start.
-Coaches/parents should plan on the following for the tournament weekend: Pre-Tournament Check-in and optional team and individual events will occur Thursday morning and afternoon.
+Coaches/parents should plan on the following for the tournament weekend: Pre-Tournament Check-in and optional team and individual events will occur Thursday afternoon.
 Required team check-in will occur Thursday late afternoon and early Friday morning.
 Games will start promptly at 8AM Friday morning.
 All teams MUST be checked in and ready to play at 8AM Friday.
 NO EXCEPTIONS!
 Team will play 2 games Friday and 2 games Saturday.
 Playoffs and consolation round (5 game gaurantee divisons only) on Sunday.
 Due to the large nature of this event we cannot accept schedule requests.

 60' bases - 46' pitching.